agkountis/gl-examples-rs/examples/pom/README.md

 An example of parallax occlusion mapping.

 # Controls
-Use the following controls to swap between parallax mapping techniques.

 #### Mouse
 * **Left Click**: Drag to rotate camera.
 * **Mouse Wheel**: Scroll to zoom in or out.